langchain-ai/langgraph/docs/docs/concepts/low_level.md

 ## Persistence

-LangGraph has a built-in persistence layer, implemented through [checkpointers][basecheckpointsaver].
+LangGraph has a built-in persistence layer, implemented through [checkpointers][langgraph.checkpoint.base.BaseCheckpointSaver].
 When you use a checkpointer with a graph, you can interact with and manage the graph's state after the execution.
 The checkpointer saves a _checkpoint_ (a snapshot) of the graph state at every superstep, enabling several powerful capabilities, including human-in-the-loop, memory and fault-tolerance.
 See this [conceptual guide](./persistence.md) for more information.

 ## Graph Migrations